beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 ## Setting up your conda environment

-When you download and install Anaconda, you are also installing the latest version of Python, Jupyter Notebooks and several useful data science libarries which are essential for data manipulation and developing machine learning applications.
+When you download and install Anaconda, you will install the latest version of Python, Jupyter Notebooks, and several useful data science libraries that are essential for data manipulation and developing machine learning applications.

-Main benefit of using Anaconda is having the ability to setup up your own development environment.
+Anaconda's main benefit is that enables you to setup your own development environment.
 Often you will need to work with a specific version of Python and associated packages depending on the project requirements.
-Having the ability to create new environments and switching between them helps you avoid unnecessary errors.
-In addition, it enables you to run other people's code or publish your own.
+In this way, having the ability to create new environments and switching between them may reduce unnecessary errors.
+In addition, using a development environment enables you to run other people's code or publish your own.

 To create a new environment, start the `Anaconda Prompt` and execute the following code to create your own environment.

+*Code to enter* Note that you must enter the code that I have written on the line below the first instance of ```conda```in each block.
+E.g., ```conda create --name my_env```.

 ```conda
 conda create --name my_env